qthequartermasterman/Simulated-Class-Scheduler/csce1040Homework2/README.md

 - int ID        representing the ID number of the enrollment data
 - int studentID     representing the student's ID
 - int courseID      representing the course's ID
-- int[10] grades        an integer array of size ten representing the 10 grades in the course
+- int grades[10]         an integer array of size ten representing the 10 grades in the course
 - int numberOfGrades    an integer representing the number of grades in the course.
 - float average       representing the average of all of the grades
-- char letterGarde           representing the letter grade ( Intervals written in mathematical interval notation [90,100] => 'A'; [80,90) => 'B'; [75,80) => 'C'; [70,75) => 'D'; [0,70) => 'F')
+- char letterGrade           representing the letter grade ( Intervals written in mathematical interval notation [90,100] => 'A'; [80,90) => 'B'; [75,80) => 'C'; [70,75) => 'D'; [0,70) => 'F')

 #### Functions
-public:
-bool addGrade(int grade) adds a grade to the next available spot in the grades array.
+- bool addGrade(int grade);       //adds a grade to the next available spot in the grades array.
 Also increments numberOfGrades.
-Returns true if successful, false otherwise float calculateAverage    returns the average of all of the grades in an enrollment object as a float. char calculateLetterGrade  returns the letter grade of the student as a char.
+Returns true if successful, false otherwise
+- float calculateAverage();           //returns the average of all of the grades in an enrollment object as a float.
+Returns -1 if the average is undefined (due to a division by zero error).
+- char calculateLetterGrade();        //returns the letter grade of the student as a char.
+- void printGrades();         //prints all grades to the console.
+//Special Setter and Getter functions
+- int getGradeNumber(int gradeNumber);    //Returns the gradeNumber-th element in the grades array.
+- void setGradeNumber(int gradeNumber, int grade);       //Sets the gradeNumber-th element of the grades array to grade.